MarkHoff/frontend-nanodegree-mobile-portfolio/README.md

-Mark Hoffmanís Web Optimization Project (Project 4) Readme.md
+Mark Hoffman‚Äôs Web Optimization Project (Project 4) Readme.md

+Please use the optimize2 branch for analysis.

 For this project, I used the following commands to establish a local http server and use ngrok to display and analyze my website.